mailsac/mailsac-examples/services/reading_mail/reading_mail.rst

 **Authentication**

 POP3 uses a username and password for authentication.
-The API key or SMTP Key for your account can be used to read from any of your :ref:`private addresses
+The API key or SMTP Key for your account can be used to read from any of your :ref:`enhanced addresses
 <doc_private_addresses>`.
-Alternatively, you can use a per private address SMTP
+Alternatively, you can use a per enhanced address SMTP
 password.
-The per private address SMTP password can be set through using the Dashboard_ -> *Manage Email Addresses* -> Select the *POP/SMTP* button next to the email address -> Select *Set New Password*
+The per enhanced address SMTP password can be set through using the Dashboard_ -> *Manage Email Addresses* -> Select the *POP/SMTP* button next to the email address -> Select *Set New Password*